-7.4 Incorporation by Reference
+7.3 Incorporation by Reference

-The Annual Report 2015, the Annual Report 2016, the Standalone Financial Statements, the UBS Group First Quarter 2017 Report, the UBS AG First Quarter 2017 Report, the UBS Group Second Quarter 2017 Report, the UBS AG Second Quarter 2017 Report, the UBS Group Third Quarter 2017 Report and the UBS AG Third Quarter 2017 Report are fully incorporated in, and form an integral part of, this document.
+The Annual Report 2016, the Standalone Financial Statements and the Annual Report 2015 are fully incorporated in, and form an integral part of, this document.

-7.5 Litigation, Regulatory and Similar Matters
+7.4 Litigation, Regulatory and Similar Matters

 UBS operates in a legal and regulatory environment that exposes it to significant litigation and similar risks arising from disputes and regulatory proceedings.
 As a result, UBS (which for purposes of this section may refer to UBS AG and / or one or more of its subsidiaries, as applicable) is involved in various disputes and legal proceedings, including litigation, arbitration, and regulatory and criminal investigations.